Checklist on Questions to Ask

 - Screen? – Assess person’s physical, emotional and mental capacity to help themselves.

-- Empower? – Inform person of their rights, resources and assist with establishing a safety plan.
+- Empower? – Inform person of their rights, resources and offer assistance

 - Refer? – Offer support or consultation from other resources.

 You should refer to our Reference Guide below for more information on:

 - indicators of abuse and/or neglect;